 And how do you choose the right stitch length?

-Well, you need to honor the type of fabric you are sewing with!
+Well, you need to honor the fabric type and weight that you are sewing with!

 Just like we have an all-purpose thread and Universal 80/12 for average medium-weight wovens, such as chambray or sateen.
-We also have an “all-purpose” or average stitch length, which is about 2.5 to 3.0mm for mid-weight fabrics.
+We also have an “all-purpose” or average stitch length, which is about 2.5mm for mid-weight fabrics.

 Anyhoo, here’s how stitch length works…